sparkhere-sys/wahoo/README.md

 wahoo update wahoo
 ```
 or,

 ```bash
 wahoo -Sy wahoo
 ```

-or you can run `./install.sh update` if you have that downloaded
+or, if you have `salmon` added to PATH like a madlad, just run `salmon`

 ## why wahoo?